Ink wash painting: Philosophy

-Chinese: Li Cheng (李成 (Lǐ Chéng, Li Ch'eng); 919–967), Luxuriant Forest among Distant Peaks (茂林遠岫圖) (detail), ink and light color on silk, dimensions are 46.0 x 298.0 cm, 10th century China.
+Chinese: Li Cheng (919–967), Luxuriant Forest among Distant Peaks (茂林遠岫圖) (detail), ink and light color on silk, dimensions are 46.0 x 298.0 cm, 10th century China.
 Collected by Liaoning Provincial Museum.

 Korean: An Kyŏn, Dream Journey to the Peach Blossom Land, medium ink and light color on silk, dimensions 106.5 x 38.7 cm.
 1447, Korea.
 Collected by Tenri University Central Library.

-Japanese: Hasegawa Tōhaku (1539–1610), Pine Trees screen, Right panel of the (松林図 屏風, Shōrin-zu byōbu).
+Japanese: Hasegawa Tōhaku (1539–1610), Pine Trees screen, Right panel of the Shōrin-zu byōbu.
 Ink on Xuan paper.
 Height: 156.8 cm; width: 356 cm.
 16th century, Japan.
 The painting has been designated as a National Treasure.

 East Asian writing on aesthetics is generally consistent in saying that the goal of ink and wash painting is not simply to reproduce the appearance of the subject, but to capture its spirit.
 To paint a horse the ink-wash painting artist must understand its temperament better than its muscles and bones.
 To paint a flower there is no need to perfectly match its petals and colors, but it is essential to convey its liveliness and fragrance.
 It has been compared to the later Western movement of Impressionism.
 It is also particularly associated with the Chán or Zen sect of Buddhism, which emphasizes "simplicity, spontaneity and self-expression", and Daoism, which emphasizes "spontaneity and harmony with nature," especially when compared with the less spiritually-oriented Confucianism.

 East Asian ink wash painting has long inspired modern artists in the West.
 In his classic book Composition, American artist and educator Arthur Wesley Dow (1857–1922) wrote this about ink wash painting: "The painter... put upon the paper the fewest possible lines and tones; just enough to cause form, texture and effect to be felt.
 Every brush-touch must be full-charged with meaning, and useless detail eliminated.
 Put together all the good points in such a method, and you have the qualities of the highest art".
 Dow's fascination with ink wash painting not only shaped his own approach to art but also helped free many American modernists of the era, including his student Georgia O'Keeffe, from what he called a "story-telling" approach.
 Dow strived for harmonic compositions through three elements: line, shading, and color.
 He advocated practicing with East Asian brushes and ink to develop aesthetic acuity with line and shading.